Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 <br>
 We played with fire, I realize that now.
 And we are still burning. <br>
 <br>
-I was punished with not knowing myself anymore but The Engineer... <br>
+I was punished with not knowing myself anymore.
+But The Engineer... <br>
-He was given a choice.
+he was given a choice.
 Life in servitude or death.
-Well, non-existance was never an option for him. <br> <br>
+Well, non-existence was never an option for him. <br> <br>
 Now he's endlessly working
 <b style="font-size:1.3em">CLONK</b> on what I cannot begin to understand
-<b style="font-size:1.3em">CLONK</b> it tear him apart
+<b style="font-size:1.3em">CLONK</b> it tore him apart
 <b style="font-size:1.3em">CLONK</b> reassembled him
 <b style="font-size:1.3em">CLONK</b> made him better
 <br>